 3. Click 'Search the Core Transfer Library Now' button

-5. Find the CTL name (if you need the CTL name, reference the CAP course listing) for your USI course on the list and review what the course transfers into the school as by finding the school course number and course title on the same row.
+5. Find the CTL name (if you need the CTL name, reference the CAP course listing) for your USI course on the list and review what the course transfers into the school as by finding the school course number and course title on the same row (be sure to make sure your row headers are visible).

 Different institutions give their courses unique names.
 The CTL assigns courses a generic name to cover the variety of course names throughout the state.